Elvin1492/CleaningRobot/README.md

 ## Getting Started

 There are two options to run the program.
-* Download the Dubug folder from the bin which I explicitly added bin folder to SC for this.
+* Download the Dubug folder from the bin in CleaningRobot.ConsoleApp which I explicitly added bin folder to SC for this.
 * Clone the repository on your local and build it to get Dubug folder with necessary libraries

 ### Prerequisites